NishantSachdev/Market-Analysis/README.md

 ### Future Scope

-In the future, we plan to add more features to this project, such as:

 - Support for more financial indicators.
 - Integration with more data sources.
 - Advanced data visualization features.